Butterfly Music Transgender Chorus

 While very little has been published about the unique needs of trans singers, Sandi Hammond has studied with the only two published authors in the area and has been working with trans singers for almost two years.
 She is a passionate advocate for the development of best practices in this field.

 Each student (trans and non-binary singers ages 14 and up) will have the chance to work on 1 or 2 songs for the duration of the course, in order to achieve a sense of “mastery”.
 Performing for family and friends at the last class is optional.
 We will explore the singing voice broadly, review how to care for the voice, and identify some of the unique needs os trans vocalists in particular and develop customized warmup routines for each singer.
-Call 617-583-0309 to register.
+Call 617-583-0309 to find out more information or request a scholarship.
+You can register here.

 Dates: July 14, 21, 28th, August 4, 11, 18th (August 18th is an optional student recital) 7-9pm.